 The journey home back to Chennai was indeed much smoother and quicker as the rain subsided and the night drew in.
 We arrived back in time for dinner and Mr Roy was still buzzing and unflappable till the end.
 As he said, it was nothing and all in a day’s work.
 We could not thank him enough for taking us to Nirvana school and for what he had done for us as who knew when we would be able to return to that part of the world again.

 I didn’t see Mr Roy again on that visit to Chennai as the next morning we left for Bangalore.
 Yet the impact of his kindness did not just end that day.
 And nor did it just impact us who visited Nirvana School on that fateful day.

-The rest is history as they say.
-I have been involved with Nirvana School for almost 10 years now and it has been an immensely fulfilling experience for me.
+The rest is history – I have been involved with Nirvana School for almost 10 years now and it has been an immensely fulfilling experience for me.
 So many people have visited the school as volunteers after being enrolled and I guess inspired by my passion for the school.
 Others have been equally passionate and very generous with their financial support.

 It is not just the children of Nirvana School that benefitted in the long term from Mr Roy’s kindness that day.
 It is indeed the whole community around the school and the many other people in my life who have been impacted as a result of my own involvement in the school.
 It is the classic ripple effect of a single act of kindness affecting so many lives over many years in a positive way.